-Restoration of sum assured: As per this feature, in case the entire sum assured in exhausted in a policy year, and you fall ill with another illness the entire sum assured is restored for you to use at no extra cost.
+- Restoration of Sum Assured: As per this feature, in case the entire sum assured is exhausted in a policy year, and you fall ill with another illness the entire sum assured is restored for you to use at no extra cost.

 Many health plans cover pre-hospitalization expenses up to 30 – 90 days prior to the date of hospitalization.

 Post-hospitalization Expenses: After discharge from hospital, during the recovery period, there are various expenses one incurs to ensure a complete recovery.
 These typically include the following: